-The academy fund is managed on a daily basis by the Finance Officer, using ParentPaysoftware.
-Financial viability of any visit/event is approved in advance by the Leadership andStatutoryPage 49 of 72WCE (03/23)
+The academy fund is managed on a daily basis by the Finance Officer, using ParentPay software.
+Financial viability of any visit/event is approved in advance by the Leadership and Management Team.

-Management Team.
 Remission of charges for a visit/event can only be authorised if the student is on the free academy meals register or in exceptional circumstances by a member of the Leadership and Management Team.